acgold/bathtub/README.md

 ## How it works

-`bathtub` combines spatial representations of the stormwater network and landscape with a 1-dimensional model of the stormwater network.
-The general workflow is:
+`bathtub` combines spatial representations of the stormwater network and landscape with a 1-dimensional model of the stormwater network. `bathtub` uses the `sf`, `stars`, and `raster` packages to provide quick and tidy results.

-1. The spatial data allows for estimates of overland flooding extents.
+The model works by:

+1. Estimating overland flooding extents using a simple bathtub model and digital elevation models (DEMs)
-2. The 1-D model uses the overland flooding extent as a starting point.
+2. Using the overland flooding extent as a starting point for a 1-D model of stormwater infrastructure
-3. The 1-D model then propogates flooding through the stormwater network based on invert elevations and known obstructions (optional).
+3. Propogating flooding through the stormwater network based on invert elevations